 2008: Ecuador to study perspectives of indigenous people on Fair Trade, the effects of industrialized agriculture, and sustainability.

 2007: Nicaragua to study Fair Trade and the effects DR- CAFTA and the Plan Puebla Panama.

 1997 to 2006: Multiple trips to Mexico for research on sustainable development and to lead a study abroad program on business in Mexico.,

 Advisor to Student Organizations at MSU:

 Spartan Global Development Fund (SGDF): SGDF raises funds for microloans for small entrepreneurs in the United States and around the world.
 I serve on the board of directors for its companion organization, the Spartan Global Development Fund 501(c)(3) non-profit corporation.
 For more information, visite SGDF website at www.spartanglobalfund.org.

 Co-Chairperson of the MSU Broad College's Sustainability Action Committee.
 "The Sustainability Action Committee is a group of students at Michigan State University dedicated to making the Broad College of Business more sustainable in its practices."
 For more information, please visit http://msusustainability.weebly.com/on-campus.html

 Broad Net Impact: Net Impact is an international nonprofit organization that works through business to make our world more sustainable.
 Broad Net Impact at Michigan State University is an independent chapter of Net Impact Central, based in California.
 Please visit http://mba.broad.msu.edu/organizations/netimpact/.

 Students Today, Leaders Forever: The MSU chapter of STLF works to engage students leadership through community service projects in the Lansing/East Lansing area and during a spring break trip.
-MSU STLF sent three buses on a community service road trip during spring break 2012.
+MSU STLF sent three or more buses on a community service road trip during spring break each year.
+We are among the most active chapters in the United States!
 See www.stlf.net for information.